Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Related Work

-\paragraph{Human evaluation datasets.} Several human evaluation datasets have been proposed for NLG tasks.
-Example datasets include SummEval~\cite{fabbri-etal-2021-summeval} for text summarization and the WMT shared tasks~\cite{semenov-etal-2023-findings} for machine translation.
-In the multi-modal domain, existing datasets such as Flickr8k~\cite{Hodosh2013Flickr8kExpert}, PASCAL-50S~\cite{Vedantam2015cider}, Composite~\cite{Aditya2018Composite}, THUMB~\cite{kasai-etal-2022-transparent}, and Polaris~\cite{Wada2024PolosPolaris} target image captioning.
-In contrast, our MMHE dataset provides a multi-task, multi-criteria human evaluation resource, including sentences generated by several state-of-the-art VLMs across diverse tasks.
-This dataset enables more nuanced evaluations that capture a variety of criteria and tasks, advancing the field beyond the focus on captioning alone.
+\paragraph{Human evaluation benchmarks.} Several human evaluation benchmarks have been proposed for NLG tasks.
+Example benchmarks include SummEval~\cite{fabbri-etal-2021-summeval} for text summarization and the WMT shared tasks~\cite{semenov-etal-2023-findings} for machine translation.
+In the multi-modal domain, existing benchmarks such as Flickr8k-EX / CF, Composite, PASCAL-50S, THUMB~\cite{kasai-etal-2022-transparent}, and Polaris~\cite{Wada2024PolosPolaris} target image captioning.
+While some recent benchmarks~\cite{10.1007/978-3-031-72658-3_13, Li_2024_CVPR} cover multiple tasks, they mainly adopt multiple-choice settings that diverge from real-world text generation.
+In contrast, our MMHE benchmark provides a multi-task, multi-criteria human evaluation resource, including sentences generated by several state-of-the-art VLMs across diverse tasks.
+MMHE enables more nuanced evaluations that capture a variety of criteria and tasks, advancing the field beyond the focus on captioning alone.